illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 Labs:
 - Released every Wednesday
-- Pre-deadline runs: Available every day from Friday to Wednesday (you will get to start these!)
+- Pre-deadline runs: Available every day from Wednesday to Wednesday (you will get to start these!)
 - Deadline AG run on Wednesday at 11:59 pm

 MPs: